FIRE DANGER - LOW

 You can get your no cost 10 day burn permits online at the Idaho Department of Lands - www.burnpermits.idaho.gov

 Please burn responsible and check the Air Quality Hotline at 1-800-633-6247 (option #3 for Kootenai County) or you can go online to www.deq.idaho.gov/air-quality for conditions prior to burning.
 If the air quality is GREEN, burning is allowed.
 If it is Yellow, a voluntary burn ban is in effect.
 If it is RED burning is NOT allowed in the District.

 Kootenai County Fire & Rescue will enforce all burning regulations year-round for areas within our Fire Protection District.
-It is the permit holder's responsibility to ensure that they are burning safely and within all regulations set by KCFR, IDL, & DEAQ.
+It is the permits holder's responsibility to ensure that they are burning safely and within the regulation guidelines set by KCFR, IDL, & DEAQ.
 A copy/picture of your burn permit must be onsite while burning.
 If you should have any questions, please call our office M-F at 208-777-8500.

 Not sure what fire district you reside in?
 Click here to view a map of the fire districts in our area.
 (This is a large file and may take extra time to download).

 Instructions for using the IDL burn permit system